Hello! I’m Dr. Aly

 As a graduate teaching instructor, I began offering courses on sex positive approaches to exploring romantic and sexual relationships through the course of life.
 I also began working on an extensive national research project examining college heterosexual hookup culture.
 Through teaching and conducting research, I discovered how often folks feel sexually disempowered, how little they know about their own sexuality, and how afraid they are to ask for what they want and need.
 I found that while women have more freedom to be sexual than in previous generations, they still face challenges in claiming their right to pleasure and feeling confident to ask for it.
 And I found that men also found themselves in disempowering experiences when trying to create intimacy due to the social pressures that emphasize performance over authentic connection.
 I also saw how access to information and the encouragement to engage in self-inquiry radically transformed my students’ perspectives and created a pathway towards empowered exploration.

-As a queer person and trans ally, it was important to me to offer courses and conduct research on queer identities and experiences, including pathways to queer exploration and identity formation.
+As a pansexual person and trans ally, it was important to me to offer courses and conduct research on queer identities and experiences, including pathways to queer exploration and identity formation.
 In effort to help normalize the identities and experiences of individuals who defy those binaries, I created a course called Destroying Dichotomies to help deconstruct the socially created categories of male/female, man/woman and straight/gay.
 In 2009, I chose to focus my dissertation research on trans and genderqueer discrimination in the workplace.
 And in 2018, I published my book Gender Ambiguity in the Workplace: Trans and Genderqueer Discrimination based on the findings from this research.

 In 2019, I was delighted to return to Stanford University as a Lecturer teaching Sexual and Emotional Intimacy Skills